Undescended Testes in Children

 Overview

-Undescended testes means 1 or both of the male testes have not passed
+Undescended testes means that 1 or both of the male testes have not

-down (descended) into the scrotal sac.
-This is a condition seen in some newborn baby
+passed down (descended) into the scrotal sac.
+This is a condition seen in some newborn

-boys.
-Most cases involve only 1 teste.
+baby boys.
+Most cases affect only 1 teste.
 About 1 in 10 cases affect both testes.

 Causes